CraftAcademyLabs/necta_01/the_body.md

 So we now have a navbar and we want to fill it with some links to give it some purpose.
 To do that we are going to use the `<ul>`tag, the `<li>` tag and the `<a>`tag.

- The `<ul>` tag Wrapper for unordered list.
+ The `<ul>` tag for wrapping an unordered list.
 Unordered lists are used to mark up lists of items for which the order of the items doesn't matter.
+If the order do matter you will use the `<ol>` tag instead.
+But for now lets go use the `<ul>` tag.
  The `<li>` tag List item
- The `<a>` tag anchor tag will make the piece of text it wraps around into a hyperlink
+ The `<a>` tag anchor tag will make the piece of text it wraps around into an hyperlink.
  href: This attribute specifies as its value the web address that you want the link to point to; where the browser navigates to when the link is clicked.
 For example, href="https://www.craftacademy.se/"

 ```